 - keep you up-to-date on the constantly changing landscape

-I’m going to be launching a new consulting specifically for entrepreneurs who want to do their own marketing.
-If you’re looking for marketing help and advice, sign up here to be notified when it launches.
+I’m going to be launching a new consulting service specifically for entrepreneurs who want to do their own marketing.
+If this is something you’re interested in, let me know in the comments.